 |10||Enjoy the Nakiryu Soupless Dandan Noodles!|

-As with the instant ramen version, this Nissin Nakiryu soupless dandan noodle is very high in quality: very flavorful, addicting spicy, and really irresistible.
-The noodles are medium in thickness and have a nice chew.
+As with the regular instant ramen version, this Nissin Nakiryu soupless Dandan noodle is of very high quality; very flavorful with addicting spiciness, and really irresistible.
+The noodles are medium in thickness with a nice chew to them.

-According to the ingredient list on the side of the bowl, the soup base of this soupless dandan noodle consists of vegetable fat and oil, soy sauce, sesame paste, reduced starch syrup, spices, brewed vinegar, sugars, tomato paste, yeast extract, and salt.
+Lastly, let’s see the ingredients and nutrition facts.
+Based on the lists on the side of the bowl, the base seasoning of this soupless Dandan noodle consists of vegetable fat and oil, soy sauce, sesame paste, reduced starch syrup, spices, brewed vinegar, sugars, tomato paste, yeast extract, and salt.

 Where to Buy and Price

 Nissin Nakiryu Shirunashi Tantanmen is available at 7 Eleven convenience stores in Japan for 257 yen (about 2.5 USD).